sav-valerio/trendchip_wifi_manager.py/README.md

 # trendchip_wifi_manager.py
-trendchip_wifi_manager.py is a simple Python3 script concieved for turnining on and off the Wi-Fi module of a Trendchip based access pointm without any user interaction.
+trendchip_wifi_manager.py is a simple Python3 script concieved for turning on and off the Wi-Fi module of a Trendchip based access pointm without any user interaction.

 #### Why?
 Usually, Trendchip based access points don't have any internal scheduling, so I wrote my own. :P